ebayShopper/ESSV3/README.md

 	#include "spawn_config.sqf"
 	```

 7. Edit the settings in both config files to your liking.
-See DOCUMENTATION.MD for detailed information.
+See DOCUMENTATION.md for detailed information.

+8. Add the needed exceptions to BattlEye\scripts.txt.
+See SCRIPTS EXAMPLE.txt.

 # Legal:
 This work is licensed under the DAYZ MOD LICENSE SHARE ALIKE (DML-SA).
 The full license is here:<br /> https://www.bistudio.com/community/licenses/dayz-mod-license-share-alike